khrome/live-templates/README.md

 By allowing templates to access many models on a namespace, you remove the need for any kind of boilerplate to bind a view to it's model allowing you to reduce MVVM or MVC to MV.
 In addition, because the models are directly attached to the templates, they can update themselves.
 It runs on the client or on the server under Node.js.

+Live Templates allows you to register models against named values which are in turn made available to the template.
+First this means that you don't have to maintain some binding boilerplate linking the objects to the DOM and Most importantly, because these templates output DOM nodes, the models are able to bind directly to it so that as the models change, any views produced from them are seamlessly updated as well, without recreating *any* nodes.
+That's right, at no time are we doing textual replacement.
+The other major difference when compared to most Model/View solutions is that live-templates can bind to any number of models or lists...
+I don't pretend that real interfaces bind 1:1 with the models that power them, so you don't have to do organizational gymnastics to maintain a complex interface.

+Your current view system is worthless by comparison.

 Installation
 ------------